[Emilia Romagna Villages] Castell’Arquato: the Middle Ages amid the vineyards

 Ph.
 Massimo Tel

-To find out the best of local culture, we recommend a visit to the local museums:
+To explore the best of the local culture, we recommend a visit to the local museums:

-the Luigi Illica Museum, right next to the birthplace of the famous librettist, which collects music sheets, manuscripts, sculptures, letters and testimonies;
+the Luigi Illica Museum, right next to the birthplace of the famous librettist, presents a collection of letters, manuscripts, sheet music, stage costumes and personal items;

-the G. Cortesi Geological Museum, housed in the former Hospital of Santo Spirito, which collects fossils and finds dating back to geological times, when the hill on which the village rises was submerged by waters.
+the Giuseppe Cortesi Geological Museum in the former Santo Spirito hospital has a collection of fossils and other finds to take you back to prehistoric times, when the hill where the town now stands was underwater.

-Finally, a stop at the Municipal Wine Cellar is the best way to discover and taste the rich local wine production (info and timetables).
+Finally, a stop at the municipal winery is a great way to discover the varied local wine production (info and timetables).

 Food and wine

-Among the typical first courses of the village there are the traditional pisarei e fasò (flour gnocchi with a bean sauce) and tortelli “with the tail”, but also the anolini with broth which are filled with grana padano cheese, breadcrumbs and herbs.
+The traditional local first courses include pisarei e fasò (flour gnocchi in a bean sauce) and tortelli “with the tail” as well as anolini in broth (little pasta shapes filled with grana padano cheese, breadcrumbs and herbs).

-As regards the wines, Monterosso Valdarda Doc (from which the Festival takes name) is produced only in the surrounding valleys, so it is the local wine by definition: yellow colored, it is a delicate and dry wine, ideal with cured meat and risotto.
-Among the other great Doc wines of the area you can’t miss Ortrugo, Malvasia & Sauvignon among the whites, Gutturnio and Bonarda among the reds.
+As for wines, Monterosso Valdarda Doc (whence the festival’s name) is produced only in the surrounding valleys and is the local tipple par excellence; a delicate dry white, it’s sublime with risotto or cured meats.
+The area’s other superb DOC wines include Ortrugo, Malvasia & Sauvignon among the whites, and Gutturnio and Bonarda if you’re partial to a red.

-Luigi Illica was born in Castell’Arquato on May 9th, 1857; journalist and playwright he was one of the most important librettists of the post-Verdian era.
-He worked for Giacomo Puccini, Alfredo Catalani, Umberto Giordano and Pietro Mascagni.
+Luigi Illica, a playwright, journalist and one of the most important librettists in the post-Verdi era, was born in Castell’Arquato on 9 May 1857.
+He worked for various opera giants, including Giacomo Puccini, Alfredo Catalani, Umberto Giordano and Pietro Mascagni.